Houtmann/AFPTCL/README.md

 AFPTCL
 ======

-A forensic python tools command line
+A forensic python tools command line is the same tools as AFPT in CLI

 Usage : python main.py C:\